Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Proposed Method

-We conduct experiments to examine how parameter values of varying magnitudes impact performance.
-Specifically, we set the median value of each layer as a threshold to separate parameters into two groups.
-Then, we only perturb and update the parameters in one of these groups.
-For instance, we experiment with updating either just the smaller or larger parameters, using the same settings as the standard MeZO, on SuperGLUE.
-Then, we compared their performance to that of vanilla MeZO.
-The results in Figure \ref{fig: small_large} show that updating only the parameters smaller than the median value leads to better performance on BoolQ, RTE, WIC, and comparable results on SST-2.
-However, updating only the larger parameters results in significantly worse performance compared to the standard MeZO.
-This suggests that the key to MeZO's performance gain lies in the smaller weights.

-The reason updating only smaller parameters leads to better performance might be due to the larger weights being well-trained already.
-Moving them in a random direction is unlikely to enhance performance.
-On the other hand, since smaller weights are less trained, there's a higher chance of improvement regardless of the direction of the update.

-Based on the observations from Figure \ref{fig: small_large}, we can create a sparse mask, $\boldsymbol{m}$, determined by parameter magnitudes.
-Specifically, we employ $\boldsymbol{m}$ to identify and only modify parameters of smaller magnitude.
-These targeted parameters are defined as $\boldsymbol{\hat{\theta}} = \boldsymbol{m} \odot \boldsymbol{\theta}$.
+where $\epsilon$ represents the perturbation scale.
+Based on the observations from our motivation, we can create a sparse mask, $\bm{m}$, determined by parameter magnitudes.
+Specifically, we only update parameters of smaller magnitude.
+These targeted parameters are defined as $\bm{\hat{\theta}} = \bm{m} \odot \bm{\theta}$.
 It's important to note that we still preserve the complete set of parameters, but we apply sparse perturbations and gradient estimations only to the selected ones.
 This approach allows us to integrate the sparse mask into the standard MeZO method as a straightforward, adaptable tool.
-Then, we will introduce when and where to calculate the mask.
+Then, we will introduce when and how to calculate the mask.

-\begin{itemize} \item[$\bullet$] \textbf{Constant Mask: Setting the Mask Before Training.} We compare the parameter values to a threshold for each layer to set the mask before training begins.
+\begin{itemize}[leftmargin=*] \item[$\bullet$] \textbf{Constant Mask: Setting the Mask Before Training.} We compare the parameter values to a threshold for each layer to set the mask before training begins.
 However, a significant downside of this approach is the extra memory required to store a sparse mask, which is as large as the pre-trained model itself.
 Our goal is for our method to enhance performance without using more GPU memory or causing extra overhead.

 \item[$\bullet$] \textbf{Dynamic Mask: Determining Mask at Each Iteration.} We can establish a threshold for each layer before training and then generate the mask by comparing parameter values to this threshold during each iteration.
-This method avoids the necessity of storing a large mask, $\boldsymbol{m}$. \end{itemize}
+This method avoids the necessity of storing a large mask, $\bm{m}$. \end{itemize}